Explore UW Family Medicine

 - Children, adults, and the elderly;

-- Men and women with diverse socio-cultural and economic backgrounds;
+- Individuals with diverse socio-cultural and economic backgrounds;

 - Expectant families, delivering mothers and newborns; and

 - Healthy individuals as well as those facing serious health challenges.